 Offline apps have their upsides over cloud services, including faster backup creation and one-time licence fees.
 That said, using the cloud offers more levels of protection as cloud providers keep your data in multiple locations for redundancy and let you access it from multiple apps.

 Some offline apps use cloud storage for that purpose and present an interesting combination.
-You’ll have to pay for two services in that case, though.
+You’ll have to pay for two services in that case, but you can read our guide to find out what the best offline cloud storage is.

 We’ve made Cobian Backup 11 our top pick because it’s free, powerful and secure.
 FBackup is a fine choice, too, if you need a free solution that is more user-friendly.
 Retrospect and Bvckup 2 require you to buy a licence.
 The former is more expensive, but offers more features, albeit with a poor interface.
 The latter is not as powerful or expensive, but is more user-friendly.